DFE-Digital/Enterprise-Security-Architecture/Principles/PRI-SEC-005 - Public Wifi.md

 *Personal devices (aka BYOD) do not offer the same level of protection as Department-issued devices*

 ### Why?
-A device issued by the Department will have security measures enabled by default to secure data held on the device and to ensure that access to any online service is protected with the standard remote access solution.
+A device issued by the Department will have security measures such as internet filtering and disk encryption enabled by default to secure data held on the device and to ensure that access to any online service is protected appropiately.

 Users accessing the Department's services from a personal device will not have these same safeguards enabled by default as these are not pre-requisites for the BYOD service.
+Users with personal devices are able to access any internet site without filtering and download any applications they choose, which could leave them vulnerable to malicious activity.

 ### How?

 - Ensure that all guidelines above are followed, with specific focus on principles 4-7 to ensure that access from personal devices is appropriately secured and resilient to malicious activity
+ - Work online with content whenever possible from online services instead of copying data locally onto personal devices
+  - Be aware of the classification of content used locally and ensure that it is protected appropriately